beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 ## Catacumba

-[Catacumba] is new player in [Clojure] word its based on [Ratpack] and its asynchronous.
+[Catacumba] is a new player in [Clojure] world.
+It's based on [Ratpack] and It's asynchronous.
 Implementation:

 ```clojure
 (defn hello-handler [ctx]